mindis/snowplow.github.com/_posts/2013-05-29-dealing-with-hadoops-small-file-problem.md

 category: Inside the Plow
 ---

 Hadoop has a serious Small Files Problem.
-It's widely known that Hadoop struggles to run MapReduce jobs that involve thousands of small files; Hadoop much prefers to crunch through 10s or 100s of files sized at or around the magic size of 128 megabytes.
+It's widely known that Hadoop struggles to run MapReduce jobs that involve thousands of small files; Hadoop much prefers to crunch through tens or hundreds of files sized at or around the magic size of 128 megabytes.
 The technical reasons for this are well explained in this [Cloudera blog post] [cloudera-small-files] - what is less well understood is how badly small files can slow down your Hadoop job, and what to do about it.

 <img src="/static/img/blog/2013/05/plowing-small-files.jpg" />